2018-2019 Graduate Bulletin [ARCHIVED CATALOG]

 Special Program Requirements

-A previous record of academic study in one of the areas of business administration is valuable and highly recommended in sport management.
+A previous record of academic study or previous experience in coaching is highly recommended for those interested in master coaching preparation.

 A comprehensive exam is required for all master's students and must be passed before proceeding to graduation.
 A 3.0 GPA is required for graduation.